bchin224/project1_tictactoe/README.md

       - Returning to menu and starting a new game works now
       - Check game history now calculates the number of games played succesfully.
 12/13 - Styling frontend
+      - Fixed sizing issues with game board
+      - Added background to boxes
 ### User Stories
 - As a user, I want to sign in so that I can play the game
 - As a user, I want to be able to sign out of the game